-An easy recipe for macaroni and cheese in the slow cooker, requiring only milk, butter, macaroni and whatever cheeses you have to hand!
-This is a great recipe to use up leftover cheeses, especially from a cheeseboard selection.
+An easy recipe to use up leftover cheese!
+Macaroni cheese cooks easily in the slow cooker, requiring only milk, butter, macaroni and whatever cheeses you have to hand!

 The cheeses in this dish are not really supposed to be in mac and cheese.
 They are lovely, hand picked, fine cheeses, which were, just last night!, displayed on a fine cheeseboard at a little get-together with our neighbors.